 Karaiskakis Stadium is a short walk away from Piraeus city centre, which has a good variety of shops, bars, and restaurants.
 The main avenues are Iroon Polytechneiou and Grigoriou Labraki.

 The stadium is, however, also easy to reach from Athens’ city centre, so you can also opt to eat and drink there and then catch the metro to the stadium.

 There are a good few hotels located close to Karaiskakis Stadium.
-Prima Hotel is a basic option just a few blocks off the stadium, though Hotel Mistral and Carol Hotel are better situated toward Piraeus’ city centre.
+Olympic Hotel is a basic option just a few blocks off the stadium, though Carol Hotel is better situated towards Piraeus’ city centre.
 Hotel Lilia and Hotel Anemoni seem particularly good value, though are slightly further away.

 Click here for all hotels near Karaiskakis Stadium.
 There are various other hotels located in Piraeus’ city centre that are at walking distance from the stadium, which you can find here.
 Alternatively, you can also decide to stay in Athens’ city centre.
 Click here for some options.

-Tickets for Olympiacos games can be purchased online, or at the ticket office at Karaiskakis Stadium.
+Tickets for Olympiakos games can be purchased online, or at the ticket office at Karaiskakis Stadium.
 Tickets are also available at the ticket windows of the stadium on the day of the match.